imaphatduc/cubecubed/docs/quickstart.md

 ### Cubicons

-`Cubicons` are nuclear objects of a scene, such as geometry shapes (squares and circles).
+`Cubicon`s are nuclear objects of a scene, such as geometry shapes (squares and circles).
 Don't misunderstand them with 3d cubes, which are things that cubecubed has not applied to its functionality.

 ### Scenes and Groups

-View `Scenes` and `Groups` like so: an animation video is made up of scenes, each scene includes different groups.
+View `Scene`s and `Group`s like so: an animation video is made up of scenes, each scene includes different groups.

 To make it easier to understand, consider this example: you solved some math problems, and you want to make a video to explain all your solutions to others.
 In `scene`#1, you proved "square root of 2 is irrational", `scene`#2 is the solution of a logarithm equation, and so on.
 In scene#1, there are two groups: `group` problem ("prove square root of 2 is irrational") and `group` solution (steps to solve it), each stands separately to the other.